1998 United States House of Representatives election in Vermont: Results

+The race was unique in that both Candon and Long were former Democrats while Diamondstone was a socialist positioning himself to Bernie Sanders' left.

 Candon won the primary against Long by a comfortable 16-point margin.
-His victory came of the back of a very strong result in Rutland County, where he received over 90% of the vote, while also keeping Long's margin of victory in Chittenden County down to 15%.
+His victory came off the back of a very strong result in Rutland County, where he received over 90% of the vote, while also keeping Long's margin of victory in Chittenden County down to 15%.
 Diamondstone's effect on the primary was disputed; Long believed that Diamondstone had drawn voters from his campaign while Candon stated that he did not believe Diamondstone had a notable effect on the results.